iangreenleaf/techblog/posts/reddit-has-no-idea-how-their-front-page-works.markdown

 These companies don't all attract the top tech talent.
 They don't all have enormous technical budgets.
 They don't all have company culture conducive to good engineering practices.
 So when these companies hand over a piece of their business to an algorithm, odds are good they're making uneducated guesses and testing them poorly.
 If Reddit cannot write an algorithm that functions properly in the first place, nor maintain enough insight into its behavior to know when things go wrong, what chance do all the others have?

-We've voiced concerns about the ["filter bubble"](http://www.ted.com/talks/eli_pariser_beware_online_filter_bubbles) that shapes what we see online.
-But our problems extend beyond the blinders of our past preferences.
+You've probably already heard concerns about the ["filter bubble"](http://www.ted.com/talks/eli_pariser_beware_online_filter_bubbles) that shapes what we see online based on our past preferences.
+But our problems extend beyond these self-directed blinders.
 A world is looming where our lives are not only controlled by algorithms, but where even their creators lack basic visibility into how these algorithms work or if they are behaving as expected.

 I'm no King Ludd urging you to smash the looms.
 Algorithms can do great things.
 They can produce incredible effectiveness, beauty, or serendipity.
 But it's time to recognize them not as magic, but as tools that do good or harm dependent on our skill in applying them.